 top of page

-She has performed with many festivals and companies including Miami Music Festival, Bel Canto in Tuscany, Young Artists of America, and Vancouver International Song Institute.
-Her recent performances include Gertrude in Hansel und Gretel (Shakespeare Opera Theatre), First Lady in Die Zauberflöte (Alexandria Summer Nights), Lauretta in Gianni Schicchi (Genesius Guild), La prima sorella cercatrice in Suor Angelica (Peabody Opera Theatre), Echo in Ariadne auf Naxos (Miami Music Festival), Papagena in Die Zauberflöte (Genesius Guild), and Nannetta in Falstaff (Bel Canto in Tuscany).
+Throughout her career, Alicia has captivated audiences at festivals and companies across the globe, including the Miami Music Festival, Bel Canto in Tuscany, Young Artists of America, and Vancouver International Song Institute.
+Other roles include the enchanting First Lady in Die Zauberflöte (Alexandria Summer Nights), Lauretta in Gianni Schicchi (Genesius Guild), and Nannetta in Falstaff (Bel Canto in Tuscany), among others.

 bottom of page